cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - As-is this is still a massive improvement on SoS reflow! (less intervention is needed, and it is straightfoward and consistent)

+Semantically, SoD reflow as described here is really just a generalisation of "retriggering tasks within the same flow".
+This is not really fundamentally different than what we have currently in SoS, it just works better and is easier to do.

 *TODO: the UI will need to make it clear why a task is stuck waiting, as off-reflow parents will appear as finished in the n>0 window (they finished *before* the reflow was triggered).
 Can we mark recently-active tasks?
 Or flow number?*